Worker Mobility - 25th November 2016

 This article is all about adjusting office chairs.

 If you can do this at work then all the better.
 But if not, then loosening up after runs or when you get back home is a good idea.
-We've got an article on stretching that you might find useful.
+We've got a guide to stretching that you might find useful.

 As mentioned above, the hip flexors tend to suffer most from long periods spent sitting down.
 This video provides a good description of what is probably the most-useful hip flexor stretch.